ErfanMoosavi/Talk_to_Philosophers/README.md

 # Philosopher Chat

-Chat with your favorite philosophers—Nietzsche, Socrates, and more—in real-time!
+Chat with your favorite philosophers-Nietzsche, Socrates, and more-in real-time!

 ## 📌 Overview